instituutnederlandsetaal/BlackLab/site/docs/server/030_rest-api/_api-versions.md

 - Search (hits) operations:
   - The `patt` parameter may also be specified as a JSON query structure.
 This will be detected automatically, or you can set `pattlang` to `json` to make it explicit.
   - In the JSON response, `summary` will now include a `pattern` object containing: a `json` key that giving the JSON query structure; a `bcql` key giving the (re-)serialized pattern in BlackLab Corpus Query Language; a `fieldName` key giving the search field, e.g. `"contents"`; and a `matchInfos` key giving the match info groups from the query with their types (span, tag, relation, list).
 You can use this to convert between the two representations, e.g. for query builders (or use the new `/parse-pattern` endpoint, see below).
 The XML response does not contain the `json` object.
+  - If you specify `includetokencount=true`, `summary` will include a `subcorpusSize` key that gives the number of docs, docVersions (for parallel corpora) and tokens in the subcorpus matching the search pattern.
+For parallel corpora, numbers of docs and tokens will also be specified per version under the `annotatedFields` subkey.
   - In addition to `captureGroups`, `matchInfos` will be reported that includes the same information as well as any inline tags and relations matched.
 You should use this instead of `captureGroups` for future compatibility.
   - `before`/`after` are the new, preferred alternatives to `left`/`right`,e.g. when sorting/grouping on context.
 Not all languages are LTR, so this makes more sense.
 Existing endpoints still use `left`/`right` in the response for compatibility, but new endpoints have been updated as well.
 These properties can now get a number of tokens as an extra parameter, e.g. `before:lemma:i:2`.
   - For grouping on context, `wordleft`/`wordright` have been deprecated.
 Use `before`/`after` with 1 token instead.